TESOL Admissions FAQ

-Official transcripts (in English) must be sent to Admissions & Records before your application can be reviewed.
+Official transcripts (in English) must be sent to the Office of Admissions California State University, Fullerton before your application can be reviewed.
 If you have sent all your transcripts in and something seems to still be missing, please let me know and I will try to check into the matter for you.
 Please do not send your transcripts to the TESOL Program.
 Send them directly to Admissions.
 Their mailing address is:

 California State University, Fullerton

 Office of Admissions